Harare– South African banks have effectively shut the door on Zimbabwe after giving notice they will no longer be supplying

 pay among others, small scale gold miners.

-“Ordinarily we import the cash from South Africa and most of
+“Ordinarily we import the cash from South Africa and most of the

 banks, due to what is called de-risking issues, have now given us

 notice that they can no longer provide our own local banks with cash,

 so we are in a catch 22 situation,” he told small scale miners at a

 post monetary policy breakfast meeting in the capital.